mzhang28/blog/content/pages/about.md

 title = "about me"
 +++

 Hi there!
-I'm a Computer Science student at the University of Minnesota, and I've got a wide variety of interests under this field.
+I'm a software developer at Epic Systems in Verona, Wisconsin, and I recently graduated with a Computer Science degree from the University of Minnesota.
+I've got a wide variety of interests under this field.
 I've been doing web development for a long time and now I'm looking into security, programming language development, and software development!

 In an effort to rely on less services, I started doing a lot of self-hosting and rewriting of software.
 Check out some of the projects I'm doing over on my public [Gitea](https://git.iptq.io)!